 We rely much too heavily on single-use plastic than we need to.
 I see whole vegetables like cucumbers shrink wrapped in Tesco all the time as if nature didn’t millennia developing biodegradable skin for them.

 Here’s some scary facts about our reliance on single-use plastic; one trillion plastic bags are used every year globally, and half a billion plastic straws are used every day worldwide.
 As we’re on our way to having more plastic in the ocean than fish, we need to live a more low-waste life, especially if you care about animals.

 Start off with these zero-waste essentials, if you need some zero-waste products.

 Fast fashion is another thing we are much too reliant on.
 It’s convenient, trendy and cheap, but awful for the planet.
-Fast fashion is made with such low-quality materials (and in sweatshops), that the pieces don’t even last long!
-In 2015, greenhouse gas coming from manufacturing fast fashion clothing totaled 1.2 billion tones of CO2, which is more than all flights and shipping combined.
+Fast fashion is made with such low-quality materials (and often in sweatshops), that the pieces don’t even last long!
+In 2015, greenhouse gas coming from manufacturing fast fashion clothing totalled 1.2 billion tonnes of CO2, which is more than all flights and shipping combined.

 This next way to be eco-friendly without going vegan is the oldest green tip in the bus; stop driving everywhere.

 This point is not aimed at people with disabilities, it’s aimed at the people who drive to places that are walking distance for no reason.
 Not only is it bad for your health but these little micro-trips add up.

 If you can take public transport or walk to coffee with friends rather than driving it will do your health and planet a favour!

 Well, thanks to Miss ‘Rona we weren’t flying this year anyway, so this tip on being eco-friendly without going vegan is for when some bit or normality resumes.
 Flying is more convenient than other modes of transport like getting a ferry or train.